-Although much of Chinese philosophy began in the Warring States period, elements of Chinese philosophy have existed for several thousand years.
+Although much of Chinese philosophy began in the Warring States period, Chinese philosophers have existed for several thousand years.
 Some can be found in the I Ching (the Book of Changes), an ancient compendium of divination, which dates back to at least 672 B.C.

-It was during the Warring States era that the major philosophical schools of China — Confucianism, Legalism, and Taoism arose.
+It was during the Warring States era that the major philosophical schools of China — Confucianism, Legalism, and Taoism — arose.
 Even in modern society, Confucianism is still the creed of etiquette for Chinese society.
-Here are five of the most renowned Chinese philosophers and their contributions to mankind.

 Laozi (580-500 B.C.) whose original name was Li Er and whose courtesy name was Boyang, was a native of the Chu state and the founder of Taoism.
 During his later years, when the Zhou Dynasty was ending, he resigned from his official post.
 He spent his remaining years writing the classic Dao De Jing to spread his ideas of Taoism.